Draed/rush_app/readme.md

 ### DONE :

+- push last rush pdf report to rush repo

-- add an option "show me data" which show :
+- add an option 'show me data' which show :
     - rush start time
     - rush time available
     - estimated rush end time
-    - last pause (was for "name" at "time")
+    - last pause (was for "name" at 'time')
     - ration : task done / total task

 - change the end all task have been done